text-mask/text-mask/core/README.md

 textMaskInputElement.update()
 ```

 The `textMaskConfig` requires a `mask` and a reference to the `inputElement`.
-See the [documentation here](https://github.com/text-mask/text-mask/blob/master/componentDocumentation.md#readme) for more information on the properties that the text-mask `textMaskConfig` accepts.
+See the [documentation here](https://github.com/text-mask/text-mask/blob/master/componentDocumentation.md#readme) for more information on the properties that the `textMaskConfig` accepts.

 The default use-case is for the `textMaskConfig` to be passed to the `createTextMaskInputElement` method when you initialize Text Mask.
 However, you can also pass the `value` and `textMaskConfig` to the `update` method.